-An Appropriate Assessment (AA) and Strategic Flood Risk Assessment (SFRA) have both been undertaken alongside the Draft Plan.
+An Appropriate Assessment (AA) and Strategic Flood Risk Assessment (SFRA) have both been undertaken on the Plan.

 The requirement for AA is provided under the EU Habitats Directive (Directive 1992/43/EEC).
 The requirement for SFRA is provided under 'The Planning System and Flood Risk Management Guidelines for Planning Authorities' (DEHLG, 2009).